Understanding The Lumbar Spine & Structures Responsible For Back Pain

 We have seen how individual nerve roots are affected by pressure and irritation — but what about the spinal cord itself?
 Pressure on the spinal cord typically results from a condition called stenosis.
 Stenosis means narrowing of an opening or tube – in this case the spinal canal.

-Narrowing of the tube formed by holes in the bones of the lumbar spine is called spinal stenosis.
+Narrowing of the tube formed by holes in the bones of spine is called spinal stenosis.
 Stenosis means narrowing, and this can happen to any opening.
 When it is from the tube that the spinal cord runs through, it is often called central stenosis, as opposed to foraminal stenosis.
-It is often found in the lumbar spine and can be the entire lumbar spine or just a portion or segment.
+It is often found in the lower back and can be the entire lumbar spine or just a portion or segment.
 The canal can be narrowed by things like degeneration, including arthritis, bone spurs and thickening of ligaments, small bones, herniated discs, infections, trauma and tumors.
 All of these can push into the spinal canal, making less room in the tube.

 This central spinal stenosis can irritate nerves, causing pain and dysfunction.
 Oxygen and blood supply can also be reduced, causing numbness and pain.
 Additional symptoms may include pressure from the spinal cord called myelopathy.
 This can cause problems with walking, a heavy feeling and/or weakness in the legs, and pain during walking or standing for extended periods.
 The symptoms may be alleviated with rest.

-Lumbar Spine Disc Pain
+Lumbar Disc Pain

 Pain from the disc itself is often called discogenic pain and results from damage to the disc.
-Degeneration of the disc can be painful and the outer part of the disc can tear, causing painful movement of the lumbar spine located in the lower back, but may also radiate into the hip or thigh.
+Degeneration of the disc can be painful and the outer part of the disc can tear, causing painful movement of the spine located in the lower back, but may also radiate into the hip or thigh.

 A bulging disc is a common finding on an MRI and are not a reason to panic.
 They can be seen in people without any pain and can be part of a normal, age related degenerative process.
 Bulging discs become problematic when the bulge is enough to cause stenosis of the canal or foramen.
 A bulging disc, in combination with bone spurs may be enough to cause symptoms.
 Sometimes, an injury can cause a tear in the outer annulus of the disc, allowing a bulge of the inner nucleus to push the annulus out.
 This can cause discogenic as well as radiculopathy symptoms.